Getting started with GraphQL

 GraphQL Content API

 GraphQL is a flexible data query language that allows you to define API call responses to match your use case and technical needs (and much more).
 If you are new to the technology, here are some great educational resources to get you up to speed:

-GraphQL Content API supports the Content Delivery API (CDA) and the Content Preview API (CPA) offering a fully functional equivalent to the REST implementation of the two APIs.
+The GraphQL Content API supports both our Content Delivery API (CDA) and our Content Preview API (CPA).
+It offers a fully functional equivalent to the REST implementation of the two APIs.
 Every Contentful space comes with a GraphQL schema based on its content types.
 GraphQL endpoint filtering capabilities, schema generation process, and error codes are explained in the Reference guide.

 To help you explore the capabilities of the GraphQL API, a demo space populated with a sample content model and a complementary example application is set up: